JanWerth/KitchenApp-MobileEngineering/readme.md

 The `To be checked filter` will show a list of all prodcuts which have to be checked.
 An item has to be checked if they have not been checked for at least three and have a ripeness selected.

 <img src="https://user-images.githubusercontent.com/64210185/122637060-e3f0cb00-d0ec-11eb-9171-ec4f9765d5c1.jpg" width="500">

+## API and Components

+The Application makes use of three different APIs and several React Native and custom Components.

+### Firebase Realtime Database

+The [Firebase Realtime Database API](https://rnfirebase.io/database/usage) is used to store inserted data persistently.
+The Firebase API is free to use (up to a certain point) and provides several different features.
+For this Application the Firebase Realtime Database has been selected as database since it allows users to see the inserted and/or updated products immediately.

+### Expo Barcode Scanner

+The [Expo Barcode Scanner API](https://docs.expo.io/versions/v40.0.0/sdk/bar-code-scanner/) is used to scan the barcodes of products.
+It allows the user to use their camera in the application and scan product's barcodes with it.

+### Open Food Facts

+Since scanning a barcode alone is not providing the user with enough information about the product.
+The [Open Food Facts API](https://world.openfoodfacts.org/) is called.
+This allows the application to read out the scanned product's name and brand.

+### Custom components

+For the application several custom components have been build, such as:
+  - `Filter Modal`
+  - `Add Ingredient Form`
+  - `Item Modal`
+  - `List Item` for Flatlist
+  - `Tag`   and
+  - `Label`

 ## Known Bugs and Errors